Summary Guide forGlaziers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Glaziers in California is $54,479 annually, or $26.19 hourly.
+The median wage in 2016 for Glaziers in California was $54,479 annually, or $26.19 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Fringe benefits may include life and health insurance, holidays, vacations, and retirement plans.